-Wireless sensor networks are composed by a large amount of small, resource constrained devices, called sensor nodes, which have limited sensing, computing and wireless communication abilities.
-These sensor nodes usually collaborate with each other via multi-hop links.
+The sensor nodes usually collaborate with each other via multi-hop links.
 The multi-hop organization presents many advantages, from the increase of the network capacity, ability to perform data fusion and a more efficient energy utilization.
 However, under many scenarios, multi-hop sensor networks are utilizing energy in an unbalanced manner.

 To illustrate this phenomena, let us consider a simple, unidirectional example in Figure 1.
 We assume that all nodes communicate only with their neighbors and all the nodes are sending their observations back to the sink.
 We assume the nodes to be equi-distant, and thus the dissipated energy being roughly the same for each node.
 Normally, if all nodes have the same initial energy upon deployment, the node closer to the sink will drain earlier since it has heavier forwarding burden.
 Moreover, the further nodes which may still have plentiful energy supplies cannot find the routes to the sink.
-The energy unbalancing problem will aggravate with the increase of the network depth (defined as the largest number of hop from a node to the sink) [9].
+The energy unbalancing problem will aggravate with the increase of the network depth (defined as the largest number of hop from a node to the sink) [7].

 Fig. 1.
-(K+1)-node line network assumed to be connected.
+(K + 1)-node line network assumed to be connected.
 It illustrates a transmission schedule when only node K transmits a data packet to node 0 (sink) via multi-hop links.

 The best resource utilization is achieved when every sensor node has the same rate of energy dissipation (or as close as possible), such that the network remains functional for the maximum possible time.
-Such a forwarding schedule is theoretically obtainable, by the algorithms proposed by Bhardwaj and Chandrakasan [3].
+Such a forwarding schedule is theoretically obtainable, by the algorithms proposed by Bhardwaj and Chandrakasan [2].

 Although the proposed algorithm executes on polynomial time only, it also requires the global knowledge of the traffic, and thus is not feasible except for centrally managed networks and very large data packets.
 For a typical sensor network, where the individual measurements are small, the collection of global traffic information would be as expensive as the actual data communication itself.
 Our algorithm proposes a cluster-based organization of the traffic, which does not require global information, and proposes to ameliorate the energy unbalancing problem by decreasing or confining the network depth within each cluster.